Polar Operational Environmental Satellites

-The Polar-orbiting Operational Environmental Satellite (POES) was a constellation of polar orbiting weather satellites funded by the National Oceanic and Atmospheric Administration (NOAA) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) with the intent of improving the accuracy and detail of weather analysis and forecasting.
+The Polar-orbiting Operational Environmental Satellites (POES) were a constellation of polar orbiting weather satellites funded by the National Oceanic and Atmospheric Administration (NOAA) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) with the intent of improving the accuracy and detail of weather analysis and forecasting.
 The spacecraft were provided by NASA and the European Space Agency (ESA), and NASA's Goddard Space Flight Center oversaw the manufacture, integration and test of the NASA-provided TIROS satellites.
 The first polar-orbiting weather satellite launched as part of the POES constellation was the Television Infrared Observation Satellite-N (TIROS-N), which was launched on 13 October 1978.
 The final spacecraft, NOAA-19 (NOAA-N Prime), was launched on 6 February 2009.
 The ESA-provided MetOp satellite operated by EUMETSAT utilize POES-heritage instruments for the purpose of data continuity.

+On-orbit satellite operations of POES were performed by NOAA's Office of Satellite and Product Operations (OSPO).

-The Joint Polar Satellite System (JPSS-1, now NOAA-20), which was launched on 18 November 2017, is the successor to the POES Program.
+On 19 August 2025, the final POES satellite (NOAA-15) was decommissioned and removed from service.
+The Joint Polar Satellite System, which was launched on 18 November 2017, is the successor to the POES Program.

-On-orbit satellite operations of POES is performed by NOAA's Office of Satellite and Product Operations (OSPO).

 Daily global coverage

 Each POES satellite completes roughly 14.1 orbits per day.
 Since the number of orbits per day is not an integer, the ground tracks do not repeat on a daily basis.
-The systems includes both morning and afternoon satellites which provide global coverage four times daily.
+The system includes both morning and afternoon satellites which provide global coverage four times daily.

 Applications

 Data from the POES support a broad range of environmental monitoring applications including weather analysis and forecasting, climate research and prediction, global sea surface temperature measurements, atmospheric soundings of temperature and humidity, ocean dynamics research, volcanic eruption monitoring, forest fire detection, global vegetation analysis, search and rescue, and many other applications.

-One of the key instruments of the current POES system is the High Resolution Infrared Radiation Sounder (HIRS/4).
+One of the key instruments of the POES system is the High Resolution Infrared Radiation Sounder (HIRS/4).
 HIRS/4 senses within 20 channels ranging from visible bands to long wave infrared (0.69-14.96 micron wavelengths), to sense variation of temperature, humidity, and pressures within the atmosphere.
 The data collected from HIRS/4 is collaboratively used with the Advanced Microwave Sounding Unit (AMSU) to advance research in sea surface temperatures, cloud coverage analysis, ozone concentrations throughout the atmosphere and earth's radiance.